 - Easy and quick navigation facility for a better online shopping experience.

-- Allows quick product purchase through a single page checkout process.
+- Allows quick product purchases through a one page checkout process.

 - Functionality to include product reviews from customers.

-- Ability to include discount coupons and gift cards for customers.
+- Ability to apply discount coupons and gift cards.

-For example, there are eCommerce platforms like OpenCart that offers a wide range of shopping cart functionalities mentioned above for improving the online shopping experience of customers.
+E-commerce platform like OpenCart offers a wide range of above-mentioned shopping cart functionalities to improve the online shopping experience of customers.
 Utilize the functionality of this shopping cart for encouraging more customers towards your online store.
-Take a dashboard view of OpenCart platform that allows store owners to perform desired functions on their eCommerce site.
+Take a dashboard view of the OpenCart platform that allows store owners to perform desired functions on their eCommerce store.

-Do accept the status quo, always try and enhance the experience for the customers.
-If you are on standard shopping carts you may use Shopping Cart extensions and Checkout Extensions, otherwise, you may get the custom implementation for your website.
+Use an eCommerce platform that can improve the functionality of your online store.
+Try to enhance the experience of your customers.
+If you are on standard shopping carts, you may use Shopping Cart extensions and Checkout Extensions, or, you may get the custom implementation for your website.

-3. Improve the loading time of your online store-
+6. Improve the loading time of your online store

 As per the recent report of Hosting Facts, “A single second delay in your website loading time can result in a 7% loss in conversion, and 40% of web users will abandon a website if it takes longer than 3 seconds to load”.
 This statement itself explains that people are not patient enough when it comes to the website loading time.
-The average loading time of a website is said to be around 2–3 seconds which can keep the customers engaged, otherwise, the visitor is sure to leave a site.
+The average loading time of a website is said to be around 2–3 seconds which can keep the customers engaged, otherwise, the visitor is likely to leave the website.

-This is definitely a huge setback for eCommerce store owners as a slow loading website can’t hurt their conversions and sales.
-In order to improve the loading time of your eCommerce site, following site optimization techniques need to be implemented at the earnest level.
+This is definitely a huge setback for eCommerce store owners as a slow loading website can hurt their conversions and sales.
+In order to improve the loading time of your eCommerce site, the following site optimization techniques need to be implemented at the earnest level.